 Renting out your home as a holiday let

-Renting out your home as a holiday let on sites like Airbnb can be a great way of making some extra cash, but there are certain rules to be aware of...
+Renting out your home as a holiday let on sites like Airbnb can be a great way of making extra money, but there are local restrictions, taxes, hosting fees and Covid-19 safety guidelines to bear in mind to help you decide if it is right for you.

-Renting out your home with Airbnb or other holiday lettings websites can be a great way to help you cover your mortgage and even to pay it off sooner, but it is not for everyone and there are risks.
+Renting out your home with Airbnb or other holiday lettings websites can be a great way to help you cover your mortgage and even to pay it off sooner, but it is not for everyone and it’s important to look into local rules and restrictions involved.

 You might be considering letting your whole home when you go away on holiday yourself in order to cover your travel costs or maybe just letting out a spare room in your property while you are living there.